 Discover East Yorkshire's wildlife

 There are over 30 nature hot spots in eastern Yorkshire which are designated havens for wildlife both inland and on the North Sea shore.
-Contact us to receive the Yorkshire Nature Triangle free guide to the best wildlife spots in and around East Yorkshire.
+Contact us to receive the latest Yorkshire Nature Triangle free guide to the best wildlife spots in and around East Yorkshire.

 The RSPB nature reserve at Bempton Cliffs near Bridlington feature the largest chalk sea cliffs in eastern Britain and is home to England's largest mainland seabird colony, with over 200,000 nesting seabirds including gannets, guillemots, razorbills, kittiwakes and fulmars.
 Around 2,500 puffins also breed on the cliffs, the best time to see them between April and July.
 On three miles of clifftop footpath there are seven viewing points with breathtaking views.